 Tucson, AZ 85710

-Sun Sounds of Arizona is a radio reading and information service that reads for individuals that cannot read conventional print due to a disability.
+Sun Sounds is a radio reading service that reads for people with disabilities who cannot read conventional print.

 No charge to our listeners for our radios or anything else

 The Southern Arizona Association for the Visually Impaired (SAAVI)